The Way Forward Report Card: The First Six Months

 Pilot a Single Entry Medical Transportation Assistance Program (Action 1.4)

-- Pilot will include clients in receipt of Income Support who are also availing of dialysis services and a group of individuals requiring transportation assistance for opioid treatment.
+- Health and Community Services has begun to process applications under this pilot, which includes clients in receipt of Income Support who are also availing of dialysis services and a group of individuals requiring transportation assistance for opioid treatment.

 Announce the Consolidation of Government Marketing Functions (Action 1.5)